In this article, we’ll look at how people display the facial expression of sadness by going over different parts of the face one by one.

 Examples of the sadness facial expression

-A clear expression of extreme sadness.
-Eyebrows are slightly angled upward above the nose forming an inverted ‘V’ and producing the ‘horseshoe’ type wrinkles on the forehead (notice also the vertical wrinkles between the eyebrows); upper eyelids are very slightly drooped; lips are stretched horizontally and the lip corners are turned down; cheeks are raised producing the inverted ‘U’ wrinkle on the sides of the nose; chin muscle pushes the lower lip up so powerfully that the lower lip curls forward and increases in size (the expression seen in crying children).
+Upper eyelids are very slightly drooped; lips are stretched horizontally and the lip corners are turned down.
+Cheeks are raised producing the inverted ‘U’ wrinkle on the sides of the nose.
+Chin muscle pushes the lower lip up so powerfully that the lower lip curls forward and increases in size (the expression seen in crying children).

 So far we’ve been looking at obvious facial expressions of sadness.
 This one here is a subtle facial expression of sadness.